getcarina/getcarina.com/_getting-started/2015-10-23-create-connect-cluster.md

 ### Prerequisite

 A Carina account.
-If you do not already have one, create a free account (no credit card required) by following the [sign up process](https://app.getcarina.com/app/signup).
+If you do not already have one, create a free account by following the [sign up process](https://app.getcarina.com/app/signup).

 ### Create a cluster